Similarity-based Label Inference Attack against Training and Inference of Split Learning: Experiments

-\textbf{3) Different Epochs for Attack.} Fig.~\ref{fig:epoch-sensitivity} plots the attack accuracy as the gradients/smashed data are collected during different epochs in the training process.
-Again, the attack performance from gradients achieves close to $1$ accuracy.
+\textbf{3) Different Epochs for Attack.} Fig.~\ref{fig:epoch-sensitivity} plots the attack accuracies as the gradients/smashed data are collected during different epochs in the training process.
+Again, the attack performance from gradients achieves close to $1.0$ accuracy.
 The attack performance from smashed data performs increasingly well with the number of epochs.
 This is because the learning models are trained close to convergence and can better extract the features (suitable for attack from smashed data).
-We also note that the attack performance from gradients Fashion-MNIST and CIFAR-10 fluctuates under larger epochs (i.e., with vanishing gradients).
-From Fig.~\ref{fig:epoch-sensitivity}, we can conclude that the inference attack from gradients should be better executed at the beginning of the training process.
-The attack from smashed data may be suitable after the training process (when the model is well trained and gradients are unavailable).
+We also note that the attack performance from gradients fluctuates after several epochs, possibly because the gradients of activations in different batches fluctuate greater after the initial training.
+From Fig.~\ref{fig:epoch-sensitivity}, we can conclude that the inference attack from gradients should be better executed \textit{at the beginning of the training process}.
+The attack from smashed data may be suitable \textit{after the training process}.

-\textbf{4) Dimensionality Reduction of Gradients and Smashed Data.} Fig.~\ref{fig:compression-sensitivity} shows the attack performance when dimensionality reduction (via PCA) is applied for the collected gradients/smashed data.
-The small dimensions can reduce the complexity of the proposed cluster attack and are critical for practical split learning.
-We can see that the attack performance from gradients is not vulnerable to dimensionality reduction (always achieving accurate predictions).
-Moreover, the dimensionality reduction (the selection of suitable dimensions) may improve the attack performance from smashed data, as shown in the datasets of MNIST, Fashion-MNIST, and Histopathologic Cancer Detection.
-This is because the dimensionality reduction can help extract the dominant elements of the sparse smashed data.

-\textbf{5) The Robustness under Different Batch Sizes.} Fig.~\ref{fig:batch-size-sensitivity} plots the attack performance under different batch sizes.
-We can see that the proposed attack approach is robust and always achieves accurate predictions from the gradients under different batch sizes.
-Under stochastic gradient descent (i.e., the batch size is equal to 1), the attack performance may decrease to $75\%$ on CIFAR-10.
-This is because the increasingly dominant variations of gradients under small batch sizes may degrade the clustering performances.
+\textbf{4) Robustness under Different Batch Sizes.} Fig.~\ref{fig:batch-size-sensitivity} plots the attack performance under different batch sizes.
+We can see that the proposed attack approach is robust and consistently achieves accurate predictions from the gradients under different batch sizes.
+For the attacks based on the smashed data, the attack performance decreases with the increase of the batch size.
+That is because a large batch size slows down the training and the model does not converge under the same epochs.